Dave-team/Knowledge-base/Public-speaking.md

 - Speaking
     - Speak loudly
     - Pause more frequently.
 Especially when making a point, pause first and pause after.
 Bring home the points you’re trying to make
+    - Use different tonality and avoid speaking monotome.
+E.g. use ascending melody in your sentences - start low and end higher.
+Also use various volumes.
+    - Practice articulating by opening your mouth - be able to place 2 fingers in mouth whilst speaking your words.
 - When waiting until it's my turn and I can't escape - i.e. during all hands or team meetings, try to distract yourself by focusing on what's being said, by taking notes and/or by focusing on people in the audience: how are they doing?
 What are they looking forward to this weekend?
 The goal is to get out of your own mind.

 ## Structure